BSc (Hons) Biomedical Science

 - Includes an optional foundation year to prepare you for further years of study by building on your fundamental science knowledge and academic study skills.

 - Inclusive and supportive teaching with tutorial support available through the medium of Welsh.

 YEAR 1 (LEVEL 4)

-Year one of the programme establishes a platform of core knowledge across key subject areas including biology, physiology, mathematics and statistics, whilst also introducing students to immunology and microbiology.
+Year one of our degree programme establishes a platform of core knowledge across key subject areas including biology, physiology, mathematics and statistics, whilst also introducing students to immunology and microbiology.
 Specific modules ensure the acquisition of the necessary laboratory skills and a well-grounded understanding of professional issues relevant to the Biomedical Scientist.